garfix/nli-go/doc/topics/references/implementation.md

 Each entity is added to the anaphora queue only once.

+## The anaphora resolver

+This resolver traverses the parse tree, and fully processes a node before proceeding to its children.

+For each node it checks if it contains:

+- a reference tagged reference ("him"), only a category
+- a definite reference ("the red block"), only an entity definition
+- a "labeled" reference ("it"), only a category
+- one anaphora ("pick one")
+- reflection ("himself"), only a category

+To find a referent, it checks

+- if there is agreement in person, number, etc
+- the the reflection is correct
+- for definite references: if the referent has an id

+If the referent is a group, it tries to match a member of the group.

 ## Features

 When the sentence is parsed, the system does not only build the representation of the intention, it also produces "features" for each of the entities.